grucloud/grucloud/docusaurus/docs/azure/resources/Compute/VirtualMachineScaleSet.md

           description: 'Fault Domain count for each placement group.'
         },
         proximityPlacementGroup: {
+          description: 'Specifies information about the proximity placement group that the virtual machine scale set should be assigned to. <br><br>Minimum api-version: 2018-04-01.',
           properties: { id: { type: 'string', description: 'Resource Id' } },
-          'x-ms-azure-resource': true,
+          'x-ms-azure-resource': true
-          description: 'Specifies information about the proximity placement group that the virtual machine scale set should be assigned to. <br><br>Minimum api-version: 2018-04-01.'
         },
         hostGroup: {
+          description: 'Specifies information about the dedicated host group that the virtual machine scale set resides in. <br><br>Minimum api-version: 2020-06-01.',
           properties: { id: { type: 'string', description: 'Resource Id' } },
-          'x-ms-azure-resource': true,
+          'x-ms-azure-resource': true
-          description: 'Specifies information about the dedicated host group that the virtual machine scale set resides in. <br><br>Minimum api-version: 2020-06-01.'
         },
         additionalCapabilities: {
           description: 'Specifies additional capabilities enabled or disabled on the Virtual Machines in the Virtual Machine Scale Set.
 For instance: whether the Virtual Machines have the capability to support attaching managed data disks with UltraSSD_LRS storage account type.',